-There are also four values that define the user permissions, these are 'stream', 'events', 'monitors' and 'system' Each can have values of 'none', 'view' or 'edit' apart from 'stream' which has no 'edit' setting.
-These values cover access to the following areas; 'stream' defines whether a user is allowed to view the 'live' video feeds coming from the cameras.
+There are also five values that define the user permissions, these are 'Stream', 'Events', 'Control', 'Monitors' and 'System' Each can have values of 'None', 'View' or 'Edit' apart from 'Stream' which has no 'Edit' setting.
+These values cover access to the following areas; 'Stream' defines whether a user is allowed to view the 'live' video feeds coming from the cameras.
 You may wish to allow a user to view historical events only in which case this setting should be 'none'.
-The 'events' setting determines whether a user can view and modify or delete any retained historical events.
-The 'monitors' setting specifies whether a user can see the current monitor settings and change them.
-Finally the 'system' setting determines whether a user can view or modify the system settings as a whole, such as options and users or controlling the running of the system as a whole.
-As well as these settings there is also a monitor ids setting that can be used for non-'system' users to restrict them to only being able to access streams, events or monitors for the given monitors ids as a comma separated list with no spaces.
-If a user with 'monitors' edit privileges is limited to specific monitors here they will not be able to add or delete monitors but only change the details of those they have access to.
-If a user has 'system' privileges then the 'monitors ids' setting is ignored and has no effect.'
+The 'Events' setting determines whether a user can view and modify or delete any retained historical events.
+The 'Control' setting allows you to indicate whether the user is able to control any Pan/Tilt/Zoom type cameras you may have on your system.
+The 'Monitors' setting specifies whether a user can see the current monitor settings and change them.
+Finally the 'System' setting determines whether a user can view or modify the system settings as a whole, such as options and users or controlling the running of the system as a whole.
+As well as these settings there is also a 'Bandwidth' setting which can be used to limit the maximum bandwidth that a user can view at and a 'Monitor Ids' setting that can be used for non-'System' users to restrict them to only being able to access streams, events or monitors for the given monitors ids as a comma separated list with no spaces.
+If a user with 'Monitors' edit privileges is limited to specific monitors here they will not be able to add or delete monitors but only change the details of those they have access to.
+If a user has 'System' privileges then the 'Monitors Ids' setting is ignored and has no effect.'